 - Attention to the natural resource and environmental aspects of the system

 WaterAid takes the issue of sustainability seriously for a number of reasons:

 - Our work with communities raises expectations.
 If services fail after some time, the hopes and expectations of communities are dashed.
 This is unacceptable.

 - We have an obligation to invest the resources entrusted to us wisely.
 Money spent on services that soon fail is money ill-spent.

-- Once WASH services have fallen into disrepair or disuse, communities have little alternative than to wait for another service provider to help.
+- Once water and sanitation services have fallen into disrepair or disuse, communities have little alternative than to wait for another service provider to help.
 Far from building self-reliance, this exacerbates the dependence of communities on external organisations.

-- Raising the standard of water supply services and then letting even occasional short-term failures in water supply or water treatment occur can very quickly reverse many of the public health benefits.
+- Raising the standard of water supply services and then letting even occasional short-term failures occur can very quickly reverse many of the public health benefits.